 Check All Your Volume Controls

 This is often referred to as Sound settings.
 Don’t be confused- they are the same.
-There are four methods that you can undertake to check access to volume controls and whether the settings are correct.
+You can undertake four methods to check access to volume controls and whether the settings are correct.

 Method 1: The volume control can be easily accessed from the taskbar.
 The volume or the speaker icon can be found at the right-hand corner of your computer screen, where you also find the date and time.
 This is denoted by the speaker icon.

 After finding it, right-click on it, which opens a menu.
 From the menu, select the Sound option.
-On the menu page, you can find options to increase or decrease the volume by moving a slider sideways.
+You can find options to increase or decrease the volume on the menu page by moving a slider sideways.

 Method 2: On the left-hand corner of the taskbar, type Sound in the search bar.
 On the result page, select Change system sounds.
 Here, you should check if the sound is disabled.
 If it is, change the settings to Enabled.
 Next, click on Apply, before selecting OK.